Garry Davis

 Sol Gareth "Garry" Davis (27 July 1921 – 24 July 2013) was an international peace activist best known for renouncing his American citizenship and interrupting the United Nations in 1948 to advocate for world government as a way to end nationalistic wars.

 Davis renounced his citizenship of the United States in May 1948 at the American Embassy in Paris, France, declaring himself instead a citizen of the world.

 Davis, a World Federalist, founded the non-profit World Service Authority in 1953 to educate and promote World government.
 The World Service Authority issues "world government documents", such as the World Passport, a fantasy travel document based on his interpretation of Article 13(2), Universal Declaration of Human Rights, and the concept of world citizenship.
 Previously, Davis had worked as a Broadway stage actor and understudy for Danny Kaye.
 He served as an American bomber pilot in World War II.

 Early life and education

-Davis was born in Bar Harbor, Maine (U.S.), to Meyer and Hilda (née Hodgkins) Davis.
+Davis was born in Bar Harbor, Maine, to Meyer and Hilda (née Hodgkins) Davis.
 His parents were Jewish and Irish, respectively.
 He graduated from The Episcopal Academy in 1940 and attended the Carnegie Institute of Technology (now Carnegie Mellon University).